yuqiww/bayarea_urbansim/input_data.md

 1. The assembly and cleaning of raw dataset.
 This is done through manual data cleaning in excel and python scripts in ArcGIS Pro and is described at https://github.com/BayAreaMetro/petrale/edit/master/basemap/basemap_assembly_steps.md
 2. Imputation of missing data to conform to regional totals.
 This is done through python scripts integrated into Bay Area UrbanSim and is described here.

+### Table Modifications
+The input tables are transformed in the process below into new versions with "preproc" appended to the names:
+* parcels.csv becomes parcels_
+* buildings
+* households.csv becomes households_preproc.csv with the following changes:
+1.

+tenure
+unittype
+unit_num
+unit_id
+* jobs.csv becomes jobs_preproc.csv with
+1. empsix
+2. building_id

 ### Fill In Missing Values Using xxxx